-When you become a member of our plan, you may choose a plan provider to be your Primary Care Provider (PCP).
+When you become a member of our plan, you must first choose a plan provider to be your PCP.
+Your PCP is your partner in health, providing or coordinating your care.
 Your PCP is a health care professional who meets state requirements and is trained to give you basic medical care.
+These include doctors specializing in family practice, general practice, internal medicine, and geriatrics.
+A nurse practitioner (NP), a State licensed registered nurse with special training, providing a basic level of health care, or a Physician Assistant (PA), credentialed as a PCP, providing services within a primary care setting can also act as your PCP.

-The PCPs in our network include family practitioners, internists, and general practitioners.
-You will see your PCP first for most of your routine health care needs.
-Your PCP will provide most of your care and will help you arrange or coordinate the covered services you get as a member of our plan, including:
+You will get most of your routine or basic care from your PCP.
+Your PCP will also help you arrange or coordinate the rest of the covered services you get as a member of our plan.
+This includes:

-- X-rays
+- X-rays,

-- Laboratory tests
+- Laboratory tests,

-- Physical, Occupational and/or Speech Therapies
+- · Therapies,

-- Care from doctors who are specialists
+- Care from doctors who are specialists,

-- Hospital admissions
+- Hospital admissions, and

-- Follow-up care
+- Follow-up care.

-"Coordinating" your services includes checking or consulting with other plan providers about your care and how it is going.
-In some cases, you, your representative or your PCP may need to get prior authorization from the plan.
-Since your PCP may provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.
-Chapter 8, Section 1.3 informs you how we will protect the privacy of your medical records and personal health information.
+"Coordinating" your covered services includes checking or consulting with other plan providers about your care and how it is going.
+For certain types of services or supplies, your PCP will need to get prior authorization (approval in advance).
+If the service you need requires prior authorization, your PCP will request the authorization from our plan.
+Since your PCP will provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.
+You will usually see your PCP first for most of your routine health care needs.
+We recommend you have your PCP coordinate all of your care.
+Please refer to Section 2.3 in this chapter for more information.